remiliacorp/remi-docs/content/contract/05-remilia_colony.md

 ---
-Title: "Remilia Colony"
+title: "Remilia Colony"
-Order: 5
+order: 5
 ---

 With the Remilia Trust formation, the Remilia Co-op fund will be drained empty.
 On NG+, there will be no quarterly payouts; the fund will act as a full investment portfolio, primarily towards the goal of buying land and property for the Remilia Colony.